-The CONSULTANT will schedule and conduct a project kick off meeting of the project team consisting of the consulting team and staff from Lee MPO, the City of Fort Myers, and Lee County BOCC within two weeks of the issuance of a Notice to Proceed.
+The CONSULTANT will schedule and conduct a project kick off meeting consisting of the consultant and appropriate staff from Lee MPO, the City of Fort Myers, and Lee County BOCC within two weeks of the issuance of a Notice to Proceed.
 At this meeting, the CONSULTANT will present and discuss a work plan and schedule for completing the Study.
-The CONSULTANT will also develop a preliminary map defining the study area for review and discussion at this meeting, and will use the input to finalize the study area.
-Other topics include, but not limited to, data collection, formation of a Project Stakeholder Committee (PSC), an outline for engaging stakeholders in public outreach activities, tools to be used for collecting public input, tools for trail demand and usage analysis, development of a project fact sheet, etc.
+The CONSULTANT will also develop a preliminary map defining the study area for review and discussion at this meeting and will use the input to finalize the study area.
+Other topics include, but not limited to, data collection, formation of a Project Stakeholder Committee (PSC), an outline for engaging stakeholders in public outreach activities, tools to be used for collecting public input, tools for trail demand and usage analysis, development of a project fact sheet, etc. These topics are covered in length under various tasks of this scope.

-Task 1 Deliverables: The deliverables include a work plan and schedule for completing the study and a map of the proposed study area.
+Deliverables: The deliverables include a work plan and schedule for completing the study and a map of the proposed study area.